zahidari/cSharpProjects/README.txt

-a project developed by using multiple C# tutorials.
+A project developed by applying various C# tutorials.